 Pronounced like “Leed,” this South Dakota border city is full of mountains and granite spires.
-The entire town is on the National Register of Historic Places after the discovery of the largest gold mine (Homestake Mine) in the Western Hemisphere.
+The entire town is on the National Register of Historic Places after discovering the largest gold mine (Homestake Mine) in the Western Hemisphere.
 Because of its location in the mountains, it’s better to visit in the summer, as South Dakota winters are pretty harsh.

-If you’re interested in learning more about the gold mine, head to the Sanford Lab Homestake Visitor Center, where you can look at the large open pit mine!
-Afterward, you can stop by the Dakota Shivers Brewing Company, where you can enjoy a pint of their Vertical Mile IPA or 5280 Pale Ale.
+If you want to learn more about the gold mine, head to the Sanford Lab Homestake Visitor Center, where you can look at the large open pit mine!
+Afterward, you can stop by the Dakota Shivers Brewing Company to enjoy a pint of their Vertical Mile IPA or 5280 Pale Ale.

 A stop at Roughlock Falls is a must, as it’s one of the most beautiful areas in the Black Hills.
 This beautiful waterfall is 50 feet tall and tumbles down a limestone ledge.
 An Instagrammable spot, for sure!
 Staying in Lead is affordable with vacation rentals like The Miner’s Getaway or the Cozy Miner’s Cottage.

-Keystone is often referred to as the “playground of the Black Hills,” and you’ll understand why once you visit.
+Keystone is often called the “playground of the Black Hills,” and you’ll understand why once you visit.
 This small town only has a population of roughly 250, but it draws thousands of tourists from the Midwest and beyond.

 This is easily one of the best towns in South Dakota, with its opportunities for outdoor adventure and family-friendly attractions.
 Nearby you’ll find two awe-inspiring monuments such as the Crazy Horse Memorial and Mount Rushmore National Memorial.

 The Presidential Trail also has many souvenirs, restaurants, and family-centered activities.
-While you can visit the monuments on your own, a guided tour of Mount Rushmore is well worth the price.
+While you can visit the monuments alone, a guided tour of Mount Rushmore is well worth the price.
 Also, many scenes from the Nicolas Cage movie National Treasure were filmed here!

 For an adrenaline rush, head down Iron Mountain Road, which has seemingly endless switchbacks, narrow granite tunnels, and pigtail bridges.
 This 17-mile-long road connects Mt.
 Rushmore and Custer State Park.

-Kids and adults will love riding on the 1880 train, which takes visitors around the beautiful hills and forests.
+Kids and adults will love riding on the 1880 train, which takes visitors to beautiful hills and forests.
 The Big Thunder Gold Mine Museum is the other major kid-friendly attraction, where kids can pan for gold and gems (and learn some history, too!)

-See Related: Best Road Trips in the USA in 2023
+See Related: Best Road Trips in the US